JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-12/configure-ci-steps-with-github/index.md

     types: [opened, synchronize, reopened]
 ```

 It targets the `develop` branch in the context of a pull request.
 It triggers only on opened or reopened pull requests.
 It also triggers when some new code is pushed to the feature branch we want to merge to `develop` only while a pull request exists between the two.
-This latter use case often occurs when developers review each other's code.
+This latter use case often occurs when developers review each other's code and suggest code updates.

 ### The Steps